MolCryst-MLIPs: A Machine-Learned Interatomic Potentials Database for Molecular Crystals: Materials and Methods

-To assess the reliability of each MLIP, we designed a systematic validation protocol automated within the AMLP framework, spanning both static and dynamic regimes.
-Structural fidelity was first evaluated by comparing DFT-optimized and MACE-optimized geometries across all polymorphs in the training set, as well as on unseen polymorphs to probe transferability beyond the training distribution.
 Dynamical robustness was then examined through microcanonical (NVE) simulations performed on the most stable polymorph of each system to monitor energy conservation as a direct measure of PES quality.
-Canonical (NVT) simulations using the Berendsen thermostat were then conducted from room temperature (RT) up to 600~K to assess whether the trained models sustain stable dynamics across the full polymorphic landscape of each system.
+Canonical (NVT) simulations using the Berendsen thermostat were then conducted as a first-pass screening step within the automated workflow, from room temperature (RT) up to 600~K, to identify models unable to sustain stable dynamics across the polymorphic landscape of each system.
 Since the experimental melting temperatures of the nine compounds span 344--510~K,\cite{nist-webbook} our simulations deliberately exceed the melting point of all systems, allowing us to probe not only the thermally stable regime but also the onset of structural disordering.
 As melting temperatures can further vary between polymorphs of the same compound, some forms are expected to lose orientational or structural order before others.
 Throughout all simulations, radial distribution functions (RDFs) and the orientational order parameter $P_2$ (see Eq.\ (\ref{eq:P2}) below) were monitored to characterize structural integrity and molecular orientational order within each polymorph.

+Because a fixed cell cannot deform, and may therefore mask deficiencies that would otherwise appear as unphysical lattice relaxation, stability was additionally assessed under constant-pressure (NPT) conditions with a fully flexible cell, using a Parrinello--Rahman barostat coupled to a Nos\'e--Hoover chain thermostat at 300~K and ambient pressure.
+A timestep of 1~fs was used, with 10~ps of equilibration followed by 100~ps of production dynamics per polymorph (thermostat and barostat relaxation times of 200~fs and 2~ps, respectively).
+Three systems---benzoic acid, nicotinic acid and resorcinol---were examined, chosen as representative of the distinct hydrogen-bonding motifs spanned by the database: carboxylic-acid dimers, a hydrogen-bonded zwitterionic network, and a polyhydroxy three-dimensional network, respectively.